LCEnzo/Notif/README.md

 * Figure out deployment

 Should polish as the project is being written.
 This includes:
-* OpenAPI documentation
+* OpenAPI documentation (would be great if something like FastAPI docs could be had)
-* API versioning
+* API versioning - kinda?
+JWT stuff is under `/api/`, while the rest is under `/api/v1/`
 * Rate limiting
 * CI/CD for making migrations, deployment, and running tests, among other things
 * Social login/register